Anticoagulants: The Definitive Guide

 So again, those are only my opinions.
-But that's how I think about the NOACs in afib.
+But that's how I think about the DOACs in afib.

 What about Warfarin?!

 I don't want to leave you hanging, but there's so much to say about warfarin that it really needs it's own article.
 I've written some short blurbs on it here and here, but warfarin deserves its own definitive guide.
-Eventually, we'll also write one up for antiplatelet medications.
-So stay tuned for those.
+With that said: check out our definitive guide on warfarin.